Willow General Purpose Sync Protocol

 Actual transmission of the LengthyEntries in the range happens via ReconciliationSendEntry messages.
 The will_sort flag should be set to 1 if the sender will transmit the LengthyEntriesSorting the Entries allows the receiver to determine which of its own Entries it can omit from a reply in constant space.
 For unsorted Entries, peers that cannot allocate a linear amount of memory have to resort to possibly redundant Entry transmissions to uphold the correctness of 3d range-based set reconciliation. sorted in ascending order by subspace_id first, using the path as a tiebreaker.
 If the sender will not guarantee this order, the flag must be set to 0.

 No ReconciliationAnnounceEntries message may be sent until all Entries announced by a prior ReconciliationAnnounceEntries message have been sent.
+The Entries are known to all have been sent if the is_empty has been set to true, or once a ReconciliationTerminatePayload message with the is_final flag set to true has been sent.

-When a peer receives a ReconciliationSendFingerprint message of range_count count, it may recurse by producing a cover of smaller 3dRanges.
+When a peer receives a ReconciliationSendFingerprint message of some range_count count, it may recurse by producing a cover of smaller 3dRanges.
 For each subrange of that cover, it sends either a ReconciliationSendFingerprint message or a ReconciliationAnnounceEntries message.
 If the last of these messages that it sends for the cover is a ReconciliationAnnounceEntries message, its covers field should be set to count.
 The covers field of all other ReconciliationAnnounceEntries messages should be set to none.

 ReconciliationAnnounceEntries messages use the ReconciliationChannel.